Dust and Crystalline Silica

-Dust monitoring often plays a key role in managing workplace exposures to hazardous substances.
+Dust monitoring, which involves measure and analysing dust levels, often plays a key role in managing workplace exposures to hazardous substances.

 Around 99% of work-related deaths in Britain are from exposure to dust and chemicals.
 In 2017/18, 144 people died in workplace accidents but around 13,000 died from cancer or respiratory diseases caused by past occupational exposures.

 IOM is a UKAS accredited testing laboratory No 0374; covering the gravimetric analysis of dust on filters, crystalline silica by XRD and quartz by IR.

 Contact: Steve Clark, 0131 449 8000, or complete the Quick Quote form below: